Africa CDC says cannot predict when second COVID-19 shots will arrive

 So far, the majority of the vaccines available in African countries have been delivered via the World Health Organization-backed COVAX facility.
 COVAX aims to deliver 600 million shots to some 40 African countries this year, enough to vaccinate 20% of their populations.

-The majority of those doses are AstraZeneca shots produced by the Serum Insitute of India.
+The majority of those doses are AstraZeneca shots produced by the Serum Institute of India (SII).
 But last month, India suspended its exports to meet rising domestic demand amid a surge in COVID-19 cases.

 That has caused great uncertainty for Africa’s vaccination rollout.

+The African Union signed a deal last month with Johnson & Johnson.
+But those doses will not begin arriving until the third quarter, and Nkengasong said last week that Africa would find it hard to bridge the gap in the meantime.

-“We are in a bind as a continent,” he added.
+“We are in a bind as a continent,” he said on Thursday.
 “Access to vaccines has been limited for us.”

 He said he hopes India, where new infections have topped 200,000 a day, will lift its restriction as soon as possible.

+Speaking about the delays in shipments of more doses via COVAX from India, Richard Mihigo, immunization programme coordinator for the WHO in Africa, said that COVAX was working to ensure that countries that received their first instalment of vaccines in early March would also soon receive their second instalment.

-People who have received their first jab are already benefiting from some protection from the virus, he said, and he urged nations to use their doses before they expire.
+People who have received their first jab are already benefiting from some protection from the virus, the Africa CDC’s Nkengasong said, and he urged nations to use their doses before they expire.

+On Tuesday, a South Sudanese government official told Reuters that it would not use the 59,000 vaccines it had received last month as a donation from the MTN Group, a South African mobile operator.
+The vaccines expired on April 13, the official said.

+And on Wednesday, a health official in Malawi said it would destroy more than 16,000 vaccines it had received via the same donation scheme because they had expired, Agence France-Presse reported.

 Our Standards: The Thomson Reuters Trust Principles.